-However, if the future architecture includes a pilot-on-the-ground scenario, how would CRM change given the remote location of the other human?
-Poor CRM has been cited as a causal factor in 33 per cent of all fatal commercial jet aircraft accidents13, so this is clearly an area that would need significant focus for the future of SPO.
+However, if the future architecture includes a pilot-on-theground scenario, how would CRM change given the remote location of the other human?
+Poor CRM has been cited as a causal factor in 33 per cent of all fatal commercial jet aircraft accidents (CAA, 2013), so this is clearly an area that would need significant focus for the future of SPO.